-I heard from a private tutor who asked me how best to proceed teaching English to children in hospital one on one.
-One of his pupils is now 18 and has been fighting a dreadful disease all his life.
-This child has learned almost perfect English with a beautiful accent.
-He did this by listening to music, watching movies and playing video games.
-I’d be inclined to be actively involved working with the children, rather than sticking them in front of a website, after all, they can do that without a teacher, don’t you think?
+Recently a private tutor asked me how best to help a child learn English fast.
+The situation was urgent because this tutor taught English to children in hospital individually.
+One of his pupils was 18 and had been fighting a dreadful disease all his life.
+This child had learned almost perfect English with a beautiful accent.
+He had achieved this by listening to music, watching movies, and playing video games.
+Those are indeed excellent language learning tools.
+However, as their private tutor, I’d be inclined to actively teach the children rather than stick them in front of a website.
+After all, they can do that without a teacher, don’t you think?

-If your student is a beginner and doesn’t understand enough English for discussion, use much simpler tasks when working with a movie clip.
-For example, have the student look out for the colour of a car, an item of clothing, or the food being prepared in a scene.
+If your student is a beginner and doesn’t understand enough English for discussion, use simpler tasks when working with a movie clip.
+For example, have the student look for the colour of a car, a specific item of clothing, or type of food in a scene.
 Tailor your questions to the level of your student.